important

 Symptoms

-Early on in the illness, symptoms of HPS can include fatigue, fever, and muscle aches.
+Early in the illness, symptoms of HPS can include fatigue, fever, and muscle aches.
 Some people may also experience a headache, dizziness, chills, nausea, vomiting and diarrhea.
 After four to 10 days of these early symptoms, people with HPS will develop a cough and shortness of breath.
+Non-HPS hantavirus infection can also occur, where people experience early flu-like symptoms that do not affect the lungs.

 Prevention